Assertion-Based Optimization of Quantum Programs: Results

 which agrees with the experimental results in Fig.~\ref{fig:secondcircuitcmp} and constitutes an up to $5\times$ improvement over state-of-the-art optimizers.

-The third circuit, which is a subroutine for modular addition, can be optimized by identifying a pattern similar (but more complex) to the one shown in Fig.~\ref{fig:advtoffoli}.
+The modular reduction circuit, which is a subroutine for modular addition, is optimized by identifying a pattern similar (but more complex) to the one shown in Fig.~\ref{fig:advtoffoli}.
 In this case, the target qubit is the carry qubit of the controlled subtraction and upon removing the two multi-controlled NOT operations, no operations on the carry qubit remain.
-As a result, this additional qubit can be removed from the circuit.
-Furthermore, due to the removal of multi-controlled NOT gates, no extra work qubits are required for Toffoli ladders~\cite{barenco1995elementary}.
+As a result, our methodology removes this qubit from the circuit.
+Furthermore, our methodology achieves a slight depth reduction due to the removal of the two generalized Toffoli gates.
+In Shor's algorithm for factoring an $n$-bit number, $n$ calls to such a modular reduction are required.
+The total savings would thus be equal to $n$ qubits, where $n\sim 2000$ for practical applications.